leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 There are supposed to be four M3 shims to extend the barrel.
 In my case, the screw is already short, so they are not necessary.
 I will use a bit of low strength thread locker later to set the proper height.

+*Update: I am sourcing a taller M4x5x20 chicago screw.
+The ZeroFilter mounting brace presses against the Fabreeko edge-to-edge heater bed and prevents the mounting screws from actually mounting.
+To solve this, I'm using some M4 nuts on top of the knurled nuts to give some more clearance and longer mounting screws, but the M4x5x12 chicago screw is too wobbly when extended to that height.*

 ![Z Endstop - 2](../../../../assets/images/micron-18-z-endstop-2.jpg)
 *Z Endstop - 2*
 {: .fs-2 .text-grey-dk-000 }